 - Personnel will will take care that they do not engage in inappropriate relationships with children and vulnerable adults.

-The Sector Leader has appointed a designated Officer to respond to and deal with allegations and suspicions of abuse according to Standard 2 of the Standards and Guidance Document for the Catholic Church in Ireland.
+The Unit Leader has appointed a designated Officer to respond to and deal with allegations and suspicions of abuse according to Standard 2 of the Standards and Guidance Document for the Catholic Church in Ireland.

 In an effort to prevent abuse,we engage in education and formation of our members.
 We provide education and assistance in psychosexual as well as spiritual, emotional, intellectual and ministerial development.
 This preperation will include education regarding appropriate use of personal power and observance of ministerial and related boundaries.